uvanlp/llm-tuning/README.md

 - [Zhengguang Wang](https://zhengguangw.github.io)

 In addition, this package has been tested by many members from the [UVA ILP](https://uvanlp.org) group via their research projects.

+This project was inspired by the [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) project, from which we learned a lot!